benoitletondor/mvp-core/README.md

 ### License

-Sources are availables under the Apache 2 licence (See LICENSE for details).
+Sources are available under the Apache 2 licence (See LICENSE for details).